ChiadikaObenwa/ChiadikaObenwa/README.md

 # 👋 Hi, I'm Chiadika Angel Obenwa

-🎓 I'm a Master's student in Computer Science at the University of Vienna, passionate about building secure, scalable, and data-driven systems.
+🎓 I'm a results-oriented Computer Science graduate, passionate about building secure, scalable, and data-driven systems.
 With a strong foundation in cloud computing, cybersecurity, and data analytics, I enjoy solving real-world problems at the intersection of software engineering and research.

 🔐 I’ve tackled advanced cybersecurity challenges and academic research including:
 - Public Key Cryptography with GPG